mahdihaghverdi/simplerestblog/README.md

 - Automated code formatting and linting with [pre-commit] and [ruff].
 - Pagination support for listing comments.
 - Fully type annotated code for better IDE support and code quality.

+## Requirements

+Manual installation:

+- Python 3.10 or higher.
+- [Poetry] for dependency management.
+- Up and running [PostgreSQL] instance (locally or remotely).

+Using Docker:

+- [Docker]
+- [Docker-Compose]